Skip to main content

 The Phoenix Police Department Air Support Unit was first established in 1973 and located at Sky Harbor Airport.
 It began as a handful of officers flying two small, two-seat, piston engine Hughes 300C helicopters, and one Cessna 172 airplane.
 In the years that followed, the unit progressed to a fleet of five Hughes 500D turbine helicopters in 1979 with 10 officers and a new multi million dollar facility at Deer Valley Airport.
 In 1991 the unit acquired a fleet of seven McDonnell Douglas 520N NOTAR turbine helicopters with 23 officers.

-As the city continues to grow, so does the demand for police air support.
+As our city continues to grow, so does the demand for police air support.
 The unit has moved with the times and has stepped up its current fleet to:

-The Phoenix Police Air Support Unit currently flies about 8,000 hours a year and has aircraft crews available 24 hours a day to respond to the needs of our citizens.
+The Phoenix Air Support Unit currently flies about 8,000 hours a year and has aircraft crews avaliable 24 hours a day to respond to the needs of our citizens.

 Unit Organization and Responsibilities